wowgr8/mr-robogers-neighborhood/README.md

 mrRoboto(0);
 Expected Output: 0

-Test: "If the number one is inputted, it will be replaced with "Beep!"."
+Test: "If the number one is inputted, "Beep!" will be returned."
 Code:
 mrRoboto(1);
 Expected Output: Beep!